-A: It varies, but we are usually able to issue permits within two weeks of receiving an application along with all necessary, supporting documentation.
+A: It varies, but we are usually able to issue permits within four to six weeks of receiving an application along with all necessary, supporting documentation.
 Some permits may take more than six weeks depending upon completeness of the application, any additional documentation needed, or if unexpected issues arise during the review process.

 Q: How is my property zoned?